Azure/iot-identity-service/docs/README.md

 - [Certificates Service](certificates-service.html)

     This service stores certificates, and allows callers to import and export them.
 Depending on the certificate issuance method, the Certificate Service may also provision certificates from a user-provided certificate issuer endpoint via a protocol like EST.

+# Relationship with IoT Edge

+For IoT Edge devices, module identity provisioning and cryptographic services used to be provided by the IoT Edge runtime.
+Now the IoT Edge runtime defers to these three services to provide those features.
+In other words, the Identity Service is also responsible for provisioning module identities for IoT Edge modules, and the Keys Service and Certificates Service handle keys and certificates that the modules use via the IoT Edge Workload API.
+These three services are automatically installed as a dependency when installing the IoT Edge package.

+Note that IoT Edge modules run in containers and thus do not communicate with the three services directly.
+They still only communicate with the IoT Edge runtime as before via the IoT Edge Management and Workload APIs, and their requests are forwarded by the IoT Edge runtime to the three services on the modules' behalf.
+Refer to <https://github.com/Azure/iotedge> for more details about the IoT Edge runtime.

 Each component talks to the other components via IPC in the form of HTTP-over-UDS.